How to choose between the Fitbit Versa and Apple Watch

 Fitbit Versa

-- Syncing music is a challenge because you need to use the desktop app which takes a long time if you transfer lots of songs
+- Syncing music is a challenge because you need to use the desktop app.
+It takes a long time if you transfer lots of songs

 - You can only load music you own and nothing with DRM protection

-- If you pay for Deezer or Pandora, you can sync playlists/stations for when you don't have your phone, but Pandora support is only available in the US at this time
+- If you pay for Deezer or Pandora, you can sync playlists and stations for when you don't have your phone (Pandora is US only)

 Apple Watch